 If you have experience with motorcycles or other motor vehicles, pay particular attention to how the operation and performance of this vehicle are different from vehicles you are used to.

 The following exercises will familiarize you with the basic operation of the vehicle.
 Practice each exercise until you can perform it proficiently before moving on to the next.
-If you tow a trailer, practice all the exercises riding with the trailer.

 This section includes the following exercises: